INFORMATION FOR PATIENTS BEING SEEN AT PHYSIO FOR ALL

 High Standard of Hygiene practiced by the staff at the practice to minimise risk of transmission

-- Therapists will clean and disinfect in between use, the couch, chairs and all touch points/surfaces
+- Therapists will clean and disinfect in between use, the couch, chairs, equipment used and all touch points/surfaces with soap, disinfectant spray and disposable paper towel.

-- Therapists will be wearing a mask and will clean hands prior to and after the sessions
+- Therapists will be cleaning their hands prior to and after the sessions and dispose of their PPE as per the NHS guidelines.

 - Aeration of the rooms will be increased.